Petersite/Project-excel/README.md

    STATES SUPERSTORE
    # SUMMARY
   The Process Improvement Project focuses on profits numbers increament operations.
-By analyzing current processes, identifying least performing , and implementing best performing , we aim to deduce the performances on the preveious year and insights.
+By analyzing current processes, identifying least performing , and implementing best performing , I aim to deduce the performances on the preveious year and insights.
 The project's key deliverables include process Data charts and key performances figures.
   # INTRODUTION
   The purpose of this report is to analyze the sales performance of our company over the past year to gain insights into key trends, identify growth opportunities, and